 This was a wonderfully challenging project.
-The customer needed a full restoration of a two story Georgian as well as additional space for a master bedroom suite.
-With the addition of a two story ell, multi-bay garage, and newly constructed barn, this elegant home surely reflects the New England building concept "big house, little house, back house, barn".
+The customer needed a full restoration of a two story Georgian as well as additional two story ell for a master bedroom suite, multi-bay garage, and newly constructed barn.
+This elegant home surely reflects the New England building concept "big house, little house, back house, barn".

 Castle in the Clouds

-In preparation for its 100 year Anniversary in 2014, the Castle in the Clouds (Lucknow) has chosen Bedard Preservation as the General Contractor for the restoration and repair for this unique state treasure.
-The restoration and preservation work for this project will follow the Secretary of Interior's Guidelines for Historic Restoration.
+In preparation for its 100 year Anniversary in 2014, the Castle in the Clouds (Lucknow) chose Bedard Preservation as the General Contractor for the restoration and repair for this unique state treasure.
+Over the many years of restoration and preservation work, this project has followed the Secretary of Interior's Guidelines for Historic Restoration.

 Colonel Paul Wentworth Museum

-Originally built in 1701 in Rollinsford, New Hampshire, this building was moved to Dover, Massachusetts in 1936.
-Unfortunately in 2001 there was a chance of it being demolished, consequently the Rollinsford, NH Historical Society took on the challenge of "saving" it.
-As stated on the Museum's website "During the months of September and October of 2002 historic building specialist Stephen Bedard worked with his crew in Dover, Massachusetts to dismantle the Wentworth house and return it to its native soil in Rollinsford, New Hampshire.
-Steve was hired to take the building apart, piece by piece and transport it back to New Hampshire, where it has been reassembled within sight of its original lot.
+Originally built in 1701 in Rollinsford, NH, this building was moved to Dover, Mass. in 1936.
+Unfortunately in 2001 there was a chance of it being demolished.
+In stepped the Rollinsford, NH Historical Society to save it!
+As stated on the Museum's website "During the months of Sept. & Oct.
+2002 historic building specialist Stephen Bedard worked with his crew in Dover, Mass. to dismantle the Wentworth house and return it to its native soil in Rollinsford, NH.
+Steve was hired to take the building apart, piece by piece and transport it back to NH, where it has been reassembled within sight of its original lot.
 The building was restored according to the Secretary of Interior's Guidelines for Historic Restoration."

 Restored "Barn" Home